red-explosion/laravel-package-template/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+If you discover a security vulnerability, please send an e-mail to Ben Sherred via ben@redexplosion.co.uk.
+All security vulnerabilities will be promptly addressed.

 ## Credits